mscherer/joycon2click/README.md

 Be aware that opening uinput this way mean that any software can start injecting key press.
 For example, a malware could type commands when you are using a terminal, etc.

 A last potential fix is to start the software as root and use the option `-u someuser` to switch to a unprivilged user after /dev/uinput is opened.
+Make sure to switch to either the user on the console, or a user in the `input` group.